 I do not know.
 I have been present at only one of such purported wonders, a time he is supposed to have fed the crowd.
 He spoke atop a small hill and people came to hear him from about the countryside, a good sized crowd (though not the myriads that have grown with each telling.)
 Yes, he spoke long and the folk overstayed their intentions and had to eat.
 But let us remember, these are country folk, peasants and fishermen, who know well enough to carry food in their knapsacks when they go on an outing, coarse bread, salted or dried fish, fruit.
 All in all, I dare say there was enough to share.
 It is said this Iesous multiplied but seven loaves of bread and a few fishes to feed them all.
 Perhaps; the Earth is full of wonders, but I doubt it.
 If miracle you can call it, it was enough that he opened the hearts and generosity of the people to share their food with those that had none.
 I suppose that is miracle enough.

 This Iesous, unlike the god of his people, likes women much and frequents their company, consorting with women of even the most lowly and despised among the Jews, like the Samaritans and such.
-Indeed particularly close to him is one Maryam, a woman of Magdala said by some to be a prostitute, a social outcast here, not like the holy women in our temples devoted to Divine Aphrodite.
-I doubt not but there is an amorous tie between Iesous and this Maryam the Magdalene who has nothing of the whore.
+Indeed particularly close to him is one Maryam, a woman of Magdala by some called a prostitute, a social outcast here, not like the holy women in our temples devoted to Divine Aphrodite.
+I doubt not but there is an amorous tie between Iesous and this Maryam the Magdalene who has nothing of the whore and is much respected.

 They do not have much, indeed this Iesous is not much popular among the rich, the polite classes.
 He consorts too much with women and children, with the despised, the poor, the homeless, the sick, the unlearned, the outcasts.
 The fact is that to speak for the unfortunate this Jew puts to test the laws of his ancient cult.
 I have seen him save a poor woman, caught in adultery, from being stoned to death, according to the law of the Hebrews, by shaming the villagers with their own transgressions.
 He preaches that the homeless must be sheltered, that the sick must be healed, that the ignorant must be taught, that the foreigner and outcast must be embraced, the prisoner visited.
 The bone of his teaching is love; the meat is justice and peace.

-I have spoken with his mother Maryam and his brothers Yacob and Yoses and Shimon and Yehudhah, and his sisters, his family whom he has abandoned, and they think him daft.
-Indeed his kinsmen try to restrain him as mad.
-But I have heard him speak and he makes much sense.
+I have spoken with his mother Maryam and his brothers Yacob and Yoses and Shimon and Yehudhah, and his sisters, his family whom he has left for his preaching.
+Some say that they think him daft, that his kinsmen try to restrain him as mad.
+I doubt it (indeed, I believe some of his brothers form part of his inner circle.)
+I have heard him speak and he makes much sense.
 He speaks well and strongly, but there is a sting in his words to the powerful.
 Iesous does not hesitate to call them hypocrites, unfaithful stewards, and such.
 In his eyes, they are not so much the keepers of the law, but abusers of it.
 And indeed it would appear so.
 They grow fat on the suffering of others and do not honor our mother Gaea The Earth.

 Another thing is that he does not much believe in the virtue of labor, of work to produce what serves no purpose but to produce and produce.
 I have heard him say that the Earth already holds enough to sustain us pointing out that the flowers of the fields are more beautiful than the luxurious vestments of Shelomon the legendary king of the Jews.
 Iesous certainly respects the honest work of the peasants, the fishermen, the artisans, the tradesmen, but he abhors usury, greed.
 I have seen him in anger upset the counting tables of the money changers in the temple, which caused much outrage among the bankers and such, not to mention the priests.
 I have heard him tell the young heir of a wealthy family that it is more difficult for a rich man to enter paradise than it is for a camel to pass through the eye of a needle.
 (I believe they call the narrowest gate to the city “The Needle’s Eye.”)
 No, the rich and the powerful do not much like Iesous.